 - A marked degradation in your visual prescription over time (for eyeglass users)

-- Dilated Eye Exam – In this test, eye drops are administered to widen or dilate the eye pupils.
-Once the eye is dilated, a special optical lens is used to examine the retina and optic nerve.
+- Dilated Eye Exam – In this test, doctors administer eye drops to widen or dilate the eye pupils.
+Once dilated, doctors use a special optical lens to examine the retina and optic nerve.
 We can also look for visual signs of a cataract.
-The eyes will remain dilated for several hours after treatment, and you will be asked to wear tinted lenses to protect your eyes from light.
+The eyes will remain dilated for several hours after treatment, and you need to wear tinted lenses to protect your eyes from light.

-- Tonometry – With this instrument, the pressure inside the eye can be measured.
-Constant pressure on the eye can be a contributing factor to the formation of a cataract, so detecting such pressures can help us alleviate or eliminate contributing factors.
+- Tonometry – With this instrument, the pressure inside the eye is measured.
+High pressure in the eye can be a contributing factor to the formation of a cataract.
+Detecting such pressures can help us alleviate or eliminate contributing factors.